 In July 2018, the FDA (the Food and Drug Administration)announced that it had received reports about a type of heart disease called Canine Dilated Cardiomyopathy, which can cause an enlarged, weakened heart and eventual heart failure in dogs.
 These reports suggested a link between grain free dog foods, high in Potatoes, Peas and other Legumes could be the cause.

-The heart disease occurred in select breeds such as golden and Labrador retrievers, a whippet, a Shih Tzu, a bulldog, and miniature schnauzers.
-None of these breeds are genetically prone to the disease which suggests that there must be another cause and the reports pointed the finger at legumes like Peas.
+The heart disease occurred in select breeds such as Golden Retrievers and Labrador Retrievers, Whippets, Shih Tzus, Bulldogs, and Miniature Schnauzers.
+None of these dog breeds are genetically prone to the disease which suggests that there must be another cause and the reports pointed the finger at legumes like Peas.

 If true, this could have enormous consequences and massively shake up the commercial dog food world as almost all brands, especially premium brands, utilize Peas and other legumes as their primary carbohydrate source.
 However, at this time this link is far from conclusive and may be unfounded.
 Unfortunately, a significant amount of research and studies conducted in relation to pet food are funded by pet food manufacturers and therefore can be biased or misleading.